ChiLiubio/microeco/README.md

 	}})
 ```

-There are also some packages that may be useful in some parameters or functions.
+There are also some packages that are useful in some functions.
 These packages may be R packages published in github or bioconductor,
 or packages written by other languages.